Plastic Upcycling & Community Cleanup

 Bedrooms -

 Bedrooms are shared usually between 2 - 4 people.
-Most bedrooms are a medium size and come with a mix of single, double or bunk beds.
+Most bedrooms are supplied with a bunk bed.
 All doors and windows in the house are covered by mosquito netting or covered completely however you are more than welcome to bring a mosquito net for your bed although usually not necessary.

 Bathrooms -

-There are 3 shared bathrooms in the house so offer plenty of space and privacy during your stay.
-Most of the time we have the benfit of running water which is a local luxury so showers and toilets will work as usual.
+There are basic bathrooms in the accommodation with individual WCs and shower rooms.
+Most of the time (but not always!) we have the benefit of running water which is a local luxury so showers and toilets will work as normal.
 We ask to consider others when using the water as it's a valuable commodity in Ghana.

 Kitchen -